epilot-dev/docs/docs/webhooks.md

 ## Webhook Payload Structure

 You can use the Entity API to get a full [JSON schema](/api/entity#tag/Schemas/operation/getJsonSchema) and a [JSON example](/api/entity#tag/Schemas/operation/getSchemaExample) of an entity part of your webhook.
-Alternatively, you can download these from the 360 Portal for each of your entities from the entity builder UI.
+Alternatively, you can download these from the epilot portal for each of your entities from the entity builder UI.

 ![Export Entity Schema](../static/img/export-entity-schema.png)